 This video gives a good overview of the ML award (although in my experience the weather isn’t always as favourable ..!).

 Why did I do it?

-My main criticism of Mountain Training is that their written (website) information could be clearer.
+My main criticism of Mountain Training is that their website could be clearer.
 I wasted the best part of a year not really knowing what qualification was right for me.
 Only after a year did someone at Mountain Training actually tell me on the phone that you could do the ML training and assessment courses over split weekends.
-Up until this point I was struggling to see how I could find enough holidays to take two full weeks off work, so it was a revelation to discover that I could actually do it by only having to take four days in total.
+Up until this point I was struggling to see how I could find enough holidays to take two full weeks off work, so it was a revelation to discover that I could actually do it by only having to take four days off work in total.

-I undertook my training and assessment in the Lake District with Andy Brown of Adventures.
-Having wasted time not knowing about the ‘system’ Andy’s training course was the nearest and next available course to me.
+I did my training and assessment in the Lake District with Andy Brown of Adventures.
+Having wasted time not knowing about the ‘system’ Andy’s training course was the nearest and next available course.
 At the time I only had limited experience of walking in the Lakes and so immediately it was a great learning opportunity.
 But much more importantly, it turned out to be a great decision: the experience and training given by Andy and his colleagues (Phil Tinning, Mike Gullen and Andy’s son Chris) has helped to develop and stretch me in ways I just couldn’t have imagined a year ago.
 I have huge respect for the ways they patiently shared their knowledge, experience and tips with me and others; it was simply first class.